Lil Nas X's Satan sneakers aren't sanctioned by Nike, still contain human blood

 Because the shoes are apparently modified Nikes, the company didn't appreciate its brand being associated with human blood and the devil.
 Duh.
 The company confirmed Monday that it's filed a trademark claim against MSCHF and wants it known that this isn't officially sanctioned by Nike.

+In a statement Thursday, MSCHF defended its work and said the company was "honestly surprised" by Nike's action.

+"Immediately after Nike's counsel sent us notice we reached out but received no response," the company said.

-Representatives for Lil Nas X and MSCHF didn't immediately respond to a request for comment.
+Representatives for Lil Nas X didn't immediately respond to a request for comment.

 Now, let's break this down.